DhafinFawwaz/Film-Store/README.md

   <img src="./images/observer_pattern1.png" width=42%>
 </div>

 As we can see, the models (database in general) don't need to know how to implement the cache invalidation.
 It just needs to send a signal to whatever is listening to it.
 In this case, the cache invalidation function is listening to the signal and will be called when the signal is sent.
+If in the future we want to do a certain behaviour when the data in database is changed, we just need to listen to the event through the `@receiver` decorator.
 This makes the code really clean and easy to read.
 The same goes for the client side javascript.
 The button doesn't need to know what to do when it's clicked.
 It just needs to send an event when it's clicked.
 The function that is listening to the event will be called when the event is triggered.
 This makes the code really clean and easy to read.